 "By basing our argument on the definition of medicine, we were able to say, 'Look at what it takes to practice medicine today in Texas.
 Look at differences in education and the differences in the clinical hours of training,'" said Nelson.

-The policy brief, meanwhile, tied all of the TAFP's arguments together in one place, and asked whether independent practice for APRNs was worth the risk.
+The white paper, meanwhile, tied all of the TAFP's arguments together in one place, and asked whether independent practice for APRNs was worth the risk.

 Ramas conducted extensive research on scope of practice issues, authoring the chapter's white paper and working on the issue briefs.
 She also met with lawmakers and their staffs.